danilka4/danilka4.github.io/content/_index.md

 Hello and welcome to my personal website!
 My name is Daniel Palamarchuk and I am a student at Virginia Tech.
-I am currently pursuing dual bachelor degrees in CS and Data Analytics, as well as a master's in CS.
+I have graduated from Virginia Tech's undergraduate program with dual bachelor degrees in CS and Data Analytics.
+Currently working on obtaining a Master's of Science in CS, concentrating on Natural Language Processing.

-I have linked various parts about me on the left and attached my socials and GitHub, where one can find the source code for all the projects I have done.
+I have linked various parts about me on the left and attached my socials and GitHub, where one can find the source code for all the noteworthy projects I have done.

 The best way to get ahold of me is via email at: d4n1elp@vt.edu